The seniority quantum number in Tensor Network States: Applications

 \subsection{Benzene}

 In this section, the in-plane distortion of benzene is studied.
 The exact nature of the distortion is given in the inset in \autoref{fig:benzene} and is characterized by the angle $\theta$.
 At $\theta = \ang{60}$ the $D_{6h}$ symmetric equilibrium structure geometry of benzene is obtained.
 At other angles, the distortion introduces alternating shorter and longer carbon-carbon bonds.
 For this system Boguslawski \emph{et al.}~\cite{Boguslawski_2014c} showed that benzene ($\theta = \ang{60}$) is not the equilibrium structure within the seniority-zero subspace; an artificial symmetry breaking occurs when allowing orbital optimization.
+In this paper we use the experimental geometry of benzene~\cite{NIST_CCCBDB, Herzberg_1966} and distort the angle while keeping the atomic distances to the center of mass intact; we did not perform a geometry optimization while distorting the angle.

 We use DOCI-optimized orbitals in the STO-6G basis set to study this artificial symmetry breaking with all electrons correlated.
 We chose STO-6G as the distortion angle of the minimal energy DOCI structure is particularly large for this basis set.
 The tensor network calculations are executed with a reduced bond dimension of 1000.